HKU-BAL/ClairS-TO/README.md

 ## Introduction

-ClairS-TO (Somatic Tumor-Only) is a tool in the Clair series to support long-read somatic small variant calling with only tumor samples available.
+ClairS-TO (Somatic Tumor-Only) is a tool in the Clair series to support long-read somatic single nucleotide variation (SNV) calling with only tumor samples available.

 Without a normal sample, non-somatic noises cannot be identified by finding common signals between a paired tumor and normal.
 The variant caller itself needs to be more proficient in telling noises from somatic signals.